vandithavb/machine-learning-zoomcamp-2025/Auto_Insurance_Claim_Prediction/README.md

 1.  **Data Preparation and Cleaning:** Handling missing values, encoding categorical features, and preparing the dataset for modeling.
 2.  **EDA, Feature Importance:** Exploratory Data Analysis was performed, followed by techniques like correlation analysis and **Feature Importance** plots to guide feature selection.
-3.  **Model Selection and Tuning:** We trained and evaluated three models: Logistic Regression, Decision Tree, and Random Forest. **Random Forest Classifier** was selected due to its superior performance, specifically its high **ROC AUC score**, which is vital for a risk prediction problem.
+3.  **Model Selection and Tuning:** Trained and evaluated three models: Logistic Regression, Decision Tree, and Random Forest. **Random Forest Classifier** was selected due to its superior performance, specifically its high **ROC AUC score**, which is vital for a risk prediction problem.
 Hyperparameters were tuned to maximize this performance metric.

 ## ⚙️ Model Persistence (`train.py`)